TarekRaafat/skalex/docs/roadmap.md

 - [ ] `BunPostgresAdapter`: Bun-native `bun:postgres` storage
 - [ ] `DenoKVAdapter`: Deno KV storage for Deno Deploy persistence
 - [ ] `DataStore` abstraction layer: introduce an interface between Collection and the raw `_data` array so the storage engine can be swapped from in-memory to disk-backed without changing the public API - prerequisite for scaling beyond in-memory limits
+- [ ] Connector maturity labels: mark every storage, embedding, and LLM adapter as production-ready or experimental in the connector docs and JSDoc, with a short capability matrix, so integrators choose against a documented stability tier instead of guessing

 **Resilience & memory**
 - [ ] Plugin hook timeouts: configurable timeout for `beforeHook`/`afterHook` execution in the mutation pipeline - a slow or hanging plugin should not block all database operations indefinitely